mph-/lcapy/doc/problems.rst

 Working with SymPy
 ------------------

-Lcapy wraps many of SymPy's methods but if you know how to use SymPy, you can extract the underlying SymPy expression using the `expr` attribute of an Lcapy expression.
+Lcapy wraps many of SymPy's methods but if you know how to use SymPy, you can extract the underlying SymPy expression using the `sympy` attribute of an Lcapy expression.

 SymPy differences